cksource/mrgit/README.md

 Prints changes from packages where something has changed.

-It accepts additional options which will be passed directly to the `git diff` command which is used to gathering the changes.
+It accepts additional options which will be passed directly to the `git diff` command which is used to gather the changes.

-These options must be separated by a double dash `--`, in the same way as [`npm scripts`](https://docs.npmjs.com/cli/run-script#synopsis) does.
+These options must be separated by a double dash `--`, the same way as [`npm scripts`](https://docs.npmjs.com/cli/run-script#synopsis) does.

-Example:
+#### Examples

 Prints changes from all repositories: